RestedXP/RXPGuides/readme.md

 ## Installation

-- Download ZIP from Github (from the the green dropdown button called "Code")
+- Download ZIP from Github (under the green dropdown button "Code")
 - Unzip
 - Rename the folder from `RXPGuides-master` to `RXPGuides` (**important**)
-- Place the `RXPGuides` folder in the AddOns folder in the WoW Client.
+- Move the `RXPGuides` folder inside the WoW Client Addons folder

 ## Writing your own guides